Dr. Meagan Pollock

-Meet our
+Meet our Founder

 Meagan Pollock, PhD

-Dr. Meagan Pollock envisions a world where personal and social circumstances are not obstacles to achieving potential and where kindness, inclusivity, and conservation prevail.
-A past recipient of the National Science Foundation Graduate Research Fellowship, Meagan holds a PhD in engineering education from Purdue University, an MS in electrical engineering from Texas Tech University, and a BS in computer science from Texas Woman’s University.
-As an engineer turned educator for diversity, equity, and inclusion, Meagan focuses on helping others intentionally engineer inclusion™ in education and the workforce through her company, Engineer Inclusion.
-An international and TEDx speaker, consultant, teacher, engineer, and equity leader, her mission is to provide services, tools, and resources that inspire awareness and initiate action.
+Dr. Meagan Pollock envisions a world where personal and social circumstances are not obstacles to achieving potential, and where kindness, inclusivity, and conservation prevail.
+A Senior Learning Developer at NVIDIA and founder of Engineer Inclusion, Meagan works across industries—including semiconductors, education, nonprofit, global consulting, and advanced artificial intelligence systems—to build equitable and effective learning environments.
+A past recipient of the National Science Foundation Graduate Research Fellowship, she holds a PhD in engineering education from Purdue University, an MS in electrical engineering from Texas Tech University, and a BS in computer science from Texas Woman’s University.
+An international and TEDx speaker, consultant, teacher, engineer, and equity leader, Meagan’s mission is to provide tools and experiences that spark awareness and activate change.

 I am a single white, educated, middle-class, middle-aged queer woman business owner and humanist who has multiple hidden disabilities.

 A middle child between two brothers, my white evangelical parents raised us in a deeply conservative lower middle-income Texas household.
-After two decades away, I recently relocated back to the small Republican-stronghold town that grew me, Orange, Texas, to be closer to my parents.
+After two decades away, in 2022, I relocated back to the small Republican-stronghold town that grew me, Orange, Texas, to be closer to my parents.
 I am a product of public schools.
 Academic scholarships and fellowships funded all three of my degrees, and my education has been a class equalizer for me in many ways.
 I am working toward becoming an adoptive parent of teenage children from the Texas foster system.

 As a woman in computer science and engineering, I know what it feels like to be the only woman in the classroom, lab, fab, or conference room.
 My experiences drove me to focus my career on changing the culture and climate of engineering and tech so that people from marginalized or minoritized backgrounds feel valued, included, encouraged, and affirmed in the classroom and workplace.
 My work has since expanded to multiple industries and fields.

-As a white woman recovering from a deeply conservative Southern upbringing yet still embedded in the culture, my particular strength is helping people with privilege advance on their journey to becoming inclusive leaders and take meaningful and strategic action to lead institutional change
+As a white woman recovering from a deeply conservative Southern upbringing yet still embedded in the culture, my particular strength is helping people with privilege advance on their journey to becoming inclusive leaders and take meaningful and strategic action to lead institutional change.

 What Meagan’s Published